GoldpawsStuff/AzeriteUI5/README.md

 - Yes, the config menu will allow you to manually disable nearly every module in the UI.
 - Yes, I will be making raid- and arena frames.
 - Yes, there will be layout choices for the actionbars.
-- Yes, I will be adding classpowers and combo point systems.
-- Yes, we'll get the dragon riding bar working if it isn't.
 - Yes, I do accept donations and will love you for it.
 Links above.

 ## Chat Commands